-The General Setup section is used to turn a wireless device on or off, select the operating frequency (WiFi mode, channel and channel width) and transmit power.
+The General Setup section is used to turn a wireless device on or off, select the operating frequency (WiFi mode and channel), transmit power and define a country code.

 A wireless 2.4 GHz WiFi channel requires a signaling band roughly 22 MHz wide, radio frequencies of neighboring channels numbers significantly overlap each other.
 Choose a WiFi channel according to the busyness of other channels.
 You can download a free WiFi analyzer app on your phone, laptop or other WiFi device and check which channel is the least populated.